FatihKoz/DisposableBasic/README.md

 ## Stable Approach Plugin Support

-Stable Approach Plugin is a FDM (Flight Data Monitoring) tool for X-Plane, developed by [@Clamb94](https://github.com/Clamb94).
+Stable Approach Plugin is a **great** FDM (Flight Data Monitoring) tool for X-Plane, developed by [@Clamb94](https://github.com/Clamb94).

+Admins are able to delete unstable reports, if they see it necessary like gettin UNSTABLE after an intentional test flight by the pilot etc.
+Also it is possible for admins to "Approve" an unstable report as STABLE after checking the details, like a slight deviation or incorrectly identified approach type etc.

 For auto receiving FDM reports and matching them with users/pireps, below steps are required to be completed;